Menopause Skin Symptoms

 Menopause causes changes in your body.
 During perimenopause, production of estrogen – the “female hormone” – decreases.
 Estrogen stimulates collagen, the protein that gives skin its elasticity and keeps it healthy.

 As estrogen declines, less collagen is produced.
 This is responsible for a number of the menopausal skin problems women experience.

-Most skin changes are minor and unlikely to make a difference to your daily life, while others can be more challenging.
-Here we go through the main changes to expect and what you can do to minimise their effects.
+Most skin changes are minor and unlikely to make a difference to your daily life, others can be more challenging.
+Here we go through the main changes to expect and what you can do to minimize their effects.

-Dry Skin – As well as controlling collagen levels, estrogen stimulates the production of oils that keep your skin moisturised.
+Dry Skin – As well as controlling collagen levels, estrogen stimulates the production of oils that keep your skin moisturized.
 This lack of moisture can dry out your skin, causing itchiness.

 What Can You Do? – Combat dry skin by having warm showers instead of hot.
 Wearing protective gloves in cold weather or even when sleeping can help the skin on your hands.
-Moisturise damp skin with Vaseline® Intensive Care™ Advanced Strength Lotion to restore dry skin in 5 days.
+Moisturize damp skin with Vaseline® Mature Skin Rejuvenation Lotion to revitalize dry skin.

 Wrinkles – Wrinkles are one of the most familiar signs of aging.
 They’re caused by a decrease in natural oils in your skin.
 The fat in the deeper layers of skin starts to sag, leaving skin looser.
 This looseness causes a wrinkled appearance.